ramroll/olden/README.md

 ## Simple library To Translate jsx to dom

-Make your javascript program sweet ~
+Sweet are functions, sweets are simple.
+Sweeps gives not suggestions about how your programs should be written.
+Sweets are foolish.

-Sweet doesn't translate jsx to dom , `babel-plugin-react-jsx` do it.
-Sweet create dom with jsx, and provide algorithms to maintian thoses things.
-Sweet are functions, you just need to import which you need.
+Sweets dont translate jsx to dom , the `babel-plugin-react-jsx` plugin do it.
+Sweets provide anything to mantain a virtual-dom.
+In the original design sweets canbe used as :

+- javascript template
+- write javascrip frameworks like react/vue

 ### install